Note: This article was first published in 2021.

-The analysis phase is when the product team revisits and tests assumptions.
-Analysis and design exercises are more productive during this phase as there is a point of reference—the alpha version.
-Undoubtedly, opportunities and challenges one thought about will crop up, and priorities will change.
+The Analysis phase is when the product team revisits and tests assumptions.
+Analysis and design exercises are more productive during this phase as there is a point of reference—the Alpha version.
+Undoubtedly, opportunities and challenges once thought about will crop up, and priorities will change.
 All of this is normal and part of building the Beta.

 Highlights of Analysis:

-The Beta version can be shared with a few beta users.
-The product still does not have all the base functionality needed and the user interface is rudimentary.
+The Beta version can be shared with a few Beta users.
+The product still does not have all of the base functionality needed and the user interface is rudimentary.

-Feedback from a few beta end-users is a key part of this phase.
+Feedback from a few Beta end-users is a key part of this phase.
 The team members are too familiar with the product and business purpose to be able to effectively evaluate it.
 It is essential to rely on end-users when prioritizing benefits and functionality.
-It is the time to make sure end-users can use the product.
+This is the time to make sure end-users can use the product.
 At this stage, they do not have to like the product.
 They should be able to understand what the product is doing and not get lost when using it.
-Enduser experience should be a top priority, so focus on it during this phase and never lose sight of the benefits and experience for the end-user.
+End-user Experience should be a top priority, so focus on it during this phase and never lose sight of the benefits and Experience for the end-user.